sparkfun/SparkFun-KiCad-Libraries/README.md

 License
 -------------------

-This library is released under the [Creative Commons ShareAlike 4.0 International](https://creativecommons.org/licenses/by-sa/4.0/) license.
+This library is released under the [Creative Commons Attribution 4.0 International](https://creativecommons.org/licenses/by/4.0/) license.
 **You are welcome to use this library for commercial purposes.**
 For attribution, we ask that when you begin to sell your device using our footprint, you email us with a link to the product being sold.
 We want bragging rights that we helped (in a very small part) to create your 8th world wonder.